SHAN ZU GYO

 *The following regions are excluded: United Kingdom, Ireland, Australia, Canada, Africa, Middle East.

-SHANZU Official Email: shanzu@shanzuchef.com
+Official SHANZU email: shanzu@shanzuchef.com

-To clean and maintain your knife, it is best to follow these steps:First, clean the blade with warm water and dish soap.
-Be sure to rinse and dry the blade thoroughly to prevent rust.Next, use a sharpening steel to sharpen the blade.
+To clean and maintain your knife, it is best to follow these steps: First, clean the blade with warm water and dish soap.
+Be sure to rinse and dry the blade thoroughly to prevent rust.
+Next, use a sharpening steel to hone the blade.

-What is Damascus Steel?
+What is Damascus steel?

-Based on these references, there are three possible sources where the term "Damascus" comes from in the context of steel:
+Based on these references, there are three possible sources for where the term "Damascus" comes from in the context of steel:

 What is German steel?

-Chefs generally agree that German-style stainless steel knife blades are more durable than Japanese-style blades.
-Chefs generally agree that German-style stainless steel knife blades are more durable than Japanese-style blades.
+Cooks generally agree that German-style stainless steel knife blades are more durable than Japanese-style blades.
 Its durability allows you to use it for more cutting and chopping tasks.

 The exclusive offer